ufs-community/ufs-srweather-app/doc/UsersGuide/BackgroundInfo/Introduction.rst

    * :numref:`Section %s: Tutorials <Tutorial>` walks users through different SRW App experiment cases and analysis of results.
    * :numref:`Section %s: METplus Verification Sample Cases <VXCases>` explains how to run METplus verification as part of the workflow.
    * :numref:`Section %s: Air Quality Modeling <AQM>` provides information specific to air quality modeling (AQM).
 This feature is currently unsupported, but this section is a starting point for those interested in AQM.
-   * :numref:`Section %s: SRW Smoke & Dust <srw-sd>` provides information specific to smoke and dust modeling.
+   * :numref:`Section %s: SRW Smoke & Dust <srw-sd>` provides information specific to smoke and dust (SD) modeling.
-   * :numref:`Section %s: SRW Smoke & Dust <UFS_FIRE>` provides information specific to fire behavior modeling.
+   * :numref:`Section %s: UFS FIRE <UFS_FIRE>` provides information specific to fire behavior modeling.

 .. hint::
-   * To get started with the SRW App, it is recommended that users try one of the following options:
+   To get started with the SRW App, it is recommended that users try one of the following options:

    #.
 View :numref:`Section %s: Quick Start Guide <NCQuickstart>` for a quick overview of the workflow steps --- especially helpful for users with access to a :srw-wiki:`Level 1 platform <Supported-Platforms-and-Compilers>`.
    #.
-To build the application in a container, which provides a more uniform work environment, users can refer to :numref:`Section %s: Container-Based Quick Start Guide <QuickstartC>`.
+To build the application in a container, which provides a more uniform work environment for users on any system, users can refer to :numref:`Section %s: Container-Based Quick Start Guide <QuickstartC>`.
    #.
 For detailed instructions on building and running the SRW App, users can refer to :numref:`Section %s: Building the SRW App <BuildSRW>` and :numref:`Section %s: Running the SRW App <RunSRW>`.

+   Users are encouraged to check out the :ref:`Tutorials <Tutorial>` chapter after building the SRW App and running the basic "out-of-the-box" case.

 Customizing the Workflow
 ---------------------------